The Best Voice Assistants

 When it comes to answering questions, Google Assistant takes the crown.
 During the test of more than 4,000 questions led by Stone Temple, Google Assistant consistently outperformed other industry leaders including Alexa, Siri, and Cortana when recognizing and responding to questions correctly.
 In addition, if you have a Google Home speaker, Google Assistant can understand two commands at the same time, which is a step above Amazon Alexa’s Follow-Up Mode.
 Want to check the weather and switch on your TV?
 Simply ask and Google Assistant will do both.

-Google Assistant falls behind Alexa when it comes to voice applications and smart-device compatibility, but the voice assistant is rapidly catching up.
-At the 2018 Consumer Electronics Show (CES), Google announced it would be matching Amazon Alexa’s Routines — a feature that allows you to string multiple actions together using a single command.
+Google Assistant falls behind Alexa when it comes to smart device compatibility, but the voice assistant is rapidly catching up.
+In 2018 Google launched routines — a feature identical to Amazon Alexa’s routines — allowing you to string multiple actions together using a single command.
 For example, say “Hey Google, good morning” and your assistant will turn on the lights, tell you the weather, and stream music.
-Google also announced upcoming compatibility with everything from refrigerators to third-party smart displays as well as the ability to understand 30 languages.
-We can’t comment on these features yet, but it is a good sign that Google Assistant won’t be an outdated choice anytime soon.
+Google Assistants are also now compatible with everything from refrigerators to third-party smart displays and can understand commands made in pairings of languages, which is important in bilingual households.
+Continued compatibility and language advancements are a good sign that Google Assistant won’t be an outdated choice anytime soon.

 Although Google Assistant is quickly gaining compatibility with popular home automation services and smart-devices such as the Vivint security hub, Alexa is the industry leader when it comes to voice assistant integration.
-For those who want greater flexibility when automating their home, Alexa is still the better option.
+For reference, Google Assistant pairs with more than 5,000 devices, while Amazon Alexa pairs with more than 20,000.
+For those who want greater flexibility when automating their home, Alexa is the better option.

-Siri works with smart-devices that are compatible with HomeKit, Apple’s home automation service.
-The amount of integrations is a bit limited, but Apple regulates what is available to ensure they are effective and easy to use.
+Siri works with smart devices that are compatible with HomeKit, Apple’s home automation service.
+The amount of integrations is a bit limited, but Apple regulates what is available to ensure the products are effective and easy to use.
 Activating an automation feature is as simple as giving a regular command, which stands in contrast to specialized activation words required by Alexa and Google Assistant.
 Better still, if you have a HomePod, any HomeKit products you already have set up will integrate with the speaker on their own during setup.

 Siri’s main advantage over competitors is the ability to understand multiple languages.
-The voice assistant currently understands over 20 languages, compared to Alexa’s four and Google Assistant’s eight.
+The voice assistant currently understands 20 languages, compared to Alexa’s three and Google Assistant’s four.
 It’s important to recognize that Siri only supports English when using the Apple HomePod smart speaker, but her multilingual capabilities on the iPhone make her a strong option for those who speak more than one language or those who speak a language outside of Alexa or Google Assistant’s limited options.

 Limited voice applications

-The biggest drawback of Siri is that it does not have many voice applications.
+The biggest drawback of Siri is that it doesn't have many voice applications.
 The tight focus on the Apple ecosystem means popular services like Spotify or Pandora aren’t accessible through Siri.
 For those loyal to Apple, having an iTunes account and skipping other music services isn’t an issue.
-But for those who enjoy third-party services such as Spotify and Pandora, a more flexible voice assistant is the better bet.
+But for those who enjoy third-party services, a more flexible voice assistant is the better bet.

 Stay up to date with advancements

 As mentioned before, the field of artificial intelligence and voice assistant technology is evolving quickly due to fierce competition.
-That means new services and features for voice assistants like Alexa and Google Assistant are constantly under development — they’re heading to Toyota cars, smart glasses, and even toilets.
-Knowing what advancements are on the way will help you keep track of what your voice assistant will be capable of.
+That means new services and features for voice assistants like the Amazon Alexa and Google Assistant are constantly under development — they’re heading to Toyota cars, smart glasses, and even toilets.
+Knowing what advancements are on the way will help you keep track of your voice assistant’s capabilities.
 This increasing potential also means it isn’t yet possible to evaluate voice assistants based off all the functions they might perform.
-Our review focuses on the key features that provide the best voice assistant experience as of now, and we’ll update this review as advancements release.
+Our review focuses on the key features that provide the best voice assistant experience as of now, and we’ll update this page as advancements release.

-Choose the voice assistants that best suit your needs
+Choose the voice assistant that best suit your needs

 Most voice assistants perform similar tasks, but some excel when it comes to specific use cases.
 For example, those who shop with Amazon Prime frequently will benefit from using Alexa.
 Those who enjoy streaming videos or music through YouTube should opt for Google Assistant.
 In addition, you can always mix and match depending on the situation, such as using Google Assistant or Siri on your phone while using Alexa at home.
 We’ve highlighted the key strengths that will affect most people’s experiences, but choosing the option that best matches your specific lifestyle and needs is always the best bet.